aronvis/starknet-demo/README.md

 ## Intro

-This is a sample Starknet project using Next 14 with material UI.
+This is a sample Starknet project using `Next 14` with `material UI`.
 The app allows users to transfer funds from one wallet address to another.

-The project uses starknetkit for the wallet modal and @starknet-react to get connected wallet info using react hooks.
+The project uses `starknetkit` for the wallet modal and `starknet-react` to get connected wallet info using react hooks.

 ## Update node version (optional)